f5devcentral/f5-ast-labs/docs/class1/module2/lab2.rst

         # These configs are applied to each entry in the bigip_receivers file
         # where they don't contain an equivalent / overriding entry.
         bigip_receiver_defaults:
         # The time to wait between metric collection runs
         collection_interval: 60s
         # The username to login to the device with
         username: admin
         # The password (not recommended) or a reference to an env variable (recommended, shown)
         # Below tells the collector to look for an environment variable named BIGIP_PASSWORD_1
         password: "${env:BIGIP_PASSWORD_1}"
         # The timeout field can be used to adjust the amount of time the collector will wait for a response
         # to BigIP iControl Rest requests.
 Larger boxes with more complex config may require setting this value
         # higher.
 Set for individual devices in bigip_receivers.yaml
         timeout: 10s
         # The data_types that should be enabled or disabled.
 DNS and GTM users can enable those modules
         # by setting the below to true.
 These will apply to all devices and may be better specified on the
         # per-reciever settings file below.
         data_types:
             f5.dns:
-                enabled: true
+            enabled: false
             f5.gtm:
-                enabled: true
+            enabled: false
         # The TLS settings to use.
 Either a CA file must be specified or insecure_skip_verify
         # set to true (not recommended)
         tls:
             insecure_skip_verify: true
             ca_file: ""

         # Set to true to enable periodic metric export to F5 DataFabric.
         # Requires adding your Sensor ID and secret token to the container environment (see .env-example).
         # Contact your F5 sales rep to obtain the ID / secret token.
         f5_data_export: false

     This file contains configuration parameters for both the F5 AST itself and the devices subject to data collection.
 As the name implies, default settings for device collection can be set here.